10 Best Things to Do in Valencia, Spain in 2023

 Valencia is a blissfully flat city ideal for exploring on two wheels.
 Not only that, but it’s super bike-friendly with over 160 km (100 miles) of clearly marked bike lanes.
 This makes biking a safe and fast option for moving around and discovering the city.

-Two of the most popular places to explore by bike are the Old Town and the Turia Park.
-This 9 km (5.6 miles) long park in the old Turia riverbed connects the city center to the City of Arts and Sciences to the east and Bioparc to the west.
+Two of the most popular places to explore in Valencia by bike are the Old Town and Túria Park.
+This 9 km (5.6 miles) long park in the old Túria riverbed connects the city center to the City of Arts and Sciences to the east and Bioparc to the west.
 The park is just perfect for a leisurely ride and a great place for a picnic.

 4. Stroll through history on the streets of the Old Town

-The Old Town, also known as El Carmen, is one of Valencia’s most atmospheric areas.
-This charming and historic neighborhood is filled with narrow cobblestone streets, colorful buildings, and plenty of cultural landmarks.
+The Old Town is one of Valencia’s most atmospheric areas.
+It’s made up of six neighborhoods with narrow cobblestone streets, colorful buildings, and plenty of cultural landmarks.

 Visit the Cathedral, which allegedly holds the Holy Grail.
-Eat your way around the impressive Central Market, the largest fresh produce market in Europe.
+Eat your way around the impressive Mercado Central, the largest fresh produce market in Europe.
 Sip a refreshing agua the Valencia cocktail in one of the many delightful plazas.
-And visit the Silk Exchange, an imposing UNESCO listed building.
+And visit La Lonja de la Seda, an imposing UNESCO-listed building.

-Overall, Valencia’s Old town offers a glimpse into the city’s rich history and culture.
-It is a neighborhood dotted with museums, colorful street art and cute little shops.
-It is also known for its vibrant nightlife, trendy restaurants and relaxing terraces.
+Valencia’s Old Town offers a glimpse into the city’s rich history and culture.
+It’s an area dotted with museums, colorful street art, and cute little shops.
+It is also known for its vibrant nightlife, trendy restaurants, and sidewalk terraces.

-El Carmen developed between two walls, one Muslim and another Christian.
+The most famous part of the Old Town is El Carmen.
+This barrio developed between two walls, one Muslim and another Christian.
 It has been inhabited since the 8th century and it holds many, many secrets, which is why it is best explored in the company of a local guide.

 5. Learn to cook a traditional paella